Archives for Caregivers

-For most of us, we've had a few rainy days, but for the remainder of society, rainy days happen all the time.
-A lot of people tend to believe that depression is a passing emotion, something that cannot destroy the pace of one's life.
-Families often make depression taboo and refuse to acknowledge it or discuss it.
+For most of us, we've had a few rainy days that felt endless.
+But for the remainder of society, rainy days happen all the time.
+A lot of people tend to believe that depression is a fleeting emotion and something that cannot destroy the natural flow of one's life.
+Sadly, some families tend to make depression taboo and refuse to acknowledge it or discuss it.
 The use of medication further stigmatizes families and causes barriers for open discussion.
-For fear of appearing "helpless" or "needy,” individuals suffer in silence, alone until one day their illness becomes so apparent that it's almost impossible to hide.
+For fear of appearing "helpless" or "needy," some people suffer in silence all alone until one day their illness becomes so apparent that it's almost impossible to hide.